 The human body is made up of many different types of tissue.
 Fat is a specialized type of tissue that is found throughout the body.
 It is made up of large cells called adipocytes that look clear when viewed through a microscope.
 Fat acts as a storage site for energy and provides warmth for our internal organs.
 The medical term for fat is adipose tissue.

-The diagnosis of a well differentiated liposarcoma is usually after a small sample of the tumour is removed in a procedure called a biopsy.
+The diagnosis of a well-differentiated liposarcoma is usually after a small sample of the tumour is removed in a procedure called a biopsy.
 The biopsy tissue is then sent to a pathologist who examines it under a microscope.
-Additional tests such as fluorescence in situ hybridization (FISH) may also be performed to confirm the diagnosis (see Genetic tests below).
+The diagnosis can also be made after the entire tumour is removed as an excision or resection specimen.

-When examined under the microscope, well differentiated liposarcoma can look like normal fat.
-However, unlike normal fat, well differentiated liposarcoma contains abnormal-looking cells fat cells, known as lipoblasts.
+When examined under the microscope, well-differentiated liposarcoma can look like normal fat.
+However, unlike normal fat, well-differentiated liposarcoma contains abnormal-looking cells fat cells, known as lipoblasts.
+Additional tests such as fluorescence in situ hybridization (FISH) may also be performed to confirm the diagnosis (see MDM2 section below).

-Well differentiated liposarcoma is given a grade based on an internationally recognized system created by the French Federation of Cancer Centers Sarcoma Group (FNCLCC).
+Well-differentiated liposarcoma is given a grade based on an internationally recognized system created by the French Federation of Cancer Centers Sarcoma Group (FNCLCC).
 Your pathologist will determine the French Federation of Cancer Centers Sarcoma Group grade of the tumour by looking for three microscopic features:

 Your pathologist will give each feature a certain number of points (from 0 to 3) and the total number of points determines the final grade of the tumour.
 According to this system, well-differentiated liposarcomas may be either low or high-grade tumours.
 High-grade tumours (grades 2 and 3) are associated with a worse prognosis.

 Each cell in your body contains a set of instructions that tell the cell how to behave.
 These instructions are written in a language called DNA and the instructions are stored on 46 chromosomes in each cell.
-Because the instructions are very long, they are broken up into sections called genes and each gene tells the cell how to produce piece of the machine called a protein.
+Because the instructions are very long, they are broken up into sections called genes and each gene tells the cell how to produce a piece of the machine called a protein.

 MDM2 is a gene that promotes cell division (the creation of new cells).
 Normal cells and those in non-cancerous tumours have two copies of the MDM2 gene.
-In contrast, well differentiated liposarcomas have more than two copies of the MDM2 gene.
+In contrast, well-differentiated liposarcomas have more than two copies of the MDM2 gene.